The difference between root and stem is due to the following properties like:

 - Root possesses a broad cortex and stem possesses a narrow cortex.

-- The secondary growth of root is promoted by the conjunctive parenchyma and pericycle, whereas in stems, intra or interfascicular cambium promotes the growth.
+- The secondary growth of root is promoted by the conjunctive parenchyma and pericycle.
+On contrary, intra or interfascicular cambium promotes the growth in stems.

 - Root performs two functional roles like anchorage and nutrient absorption, whereas stem performs functions like preparation, transportation and storage of food in a plant system.